Gabatrix: the Violet Wave

 “Incoming volley in five ... four ... three ... two ... one.”
 Javier closed his eyes.

 The sky above the base and the city had a brief spectacle of light.
 The tungsten slugs gave a slight pulse of reflected light from the dim star.
 The first rounds fired from the dreadnought were the first to come down.
 The first shell came in so hard and so fast that it could barely be seen.
 Only the faint trail of dust was any indication of the fast-moving shells.
-The first round being about the size of a car, slammed hard into the dirt by the military base.
+The first round, which was about the size of a car, slammed hard into the dirt by the military base.
 Gravel, rocks, and mud were shot all over the place as the shell embedded so deep underground that crews would have to take days ever to find it.

 The second shell followed as the round slammed hard into the edge of the military base.
-The armor might as well been a pencil stabbing into a thin sheet of tin foil.
+The armor might as well have been a pencil stabbing into a thin sheet of tin foil.
 The shell crashed into a room and caused shrapnel to fly in all directions.
 A small explosion followed as the shockwave of the impact drove hot metal everywhere.

 To read the complete story you need to be logged in: